ladyprogrammer/fm-qr-code-component/README.md

 ### Continued development

-I will still be focusing on Angular.
-I am just trying to keep up with the latest developments in frontend and its best practices.
-Although I am doing Angular professionally, eventually I plan to learn React as there is a transition of projects towards this skill as well.
+My focus is still on Angular as I am doing projects using this skill professionally.
+I am doing the Frontend Mentor challenges to keep up with the latest developments in frontend development - having UI already available takes away the need for me to find more samples.
+As part of continuous learning I plan to learn more frontend frameworks such as React as well as keep up with the backend technologies.

 ### Useful resources